qdrant/landing_page/qdrant-landing/content/articles/cars-recognition.md

 Let's break down some important modules:

-- `TrainableModel`: A subclass of `pl.LightNingModule` that has additional hook methods such as `configure_encoders`, `configure_head`, `configure_metrics` and others to define objects needed for training and evaluation.
+- `TrainableModel`: A subclass of `pl.LightNingModule` that has additional hook methods such as `configure_encoders`, `configure_head`, `configure_metrics` and others to define objects needed for training and evaluation —see below to learn more on these.
 - `SimilarityModel`: An inference-only export method to boost code transfer and lower dependencies during the inference time.
 In fact, Quaterion is composed of two packages:
     1. `quaterion_models`: package that you need for inference.